 Student organizations are a great way to meet people outside the classroom who share your interests.
 And, if you're interested in getting involved in an activity or club that doesn't currently exist at FDU, you'll be encouraged to organize one!
 Below and at left are some of the various student organizations at FDU:

 Activities at the College at Florham are chosen and organized by students.
-Students serving on the SAPB help produce programs for the benefit of the entire student body.
+Students serving on the FPC help produce programs for the benefit of the entire student body.
 Typical activities include concerts, comedy performances, movies, spring-break trips, Homecoming festivities and dances.

 Social Greek Organizations